TimFenwick15/arm-memory-test/README.md

 The trace_printf heap allocates the string, so calling this overwrites some of the watermark.

+Testing this, the heap data actually goes somewhere else.
+Don't understand this yet.

 ### Random and non-sequential stack writes
 My recursive function seems to write some random value near the top of the stack. which means if we check each uint32_t matches the watermark value, we hit this and get the wrong answer.